Euclid Quick Data Release (Q1). Optical and near-infrared identification and classification of point-like X-ray selected sources: Identification of CTPs

-To calibrate a reliable \texttt{p\_any} cut-off, we perform the {\tt NWAY} procedure (using the same prior) on a duplicate sample of the X-ray sources, referred to as 'randoms`.
-These randoms are generated by displacing the positions of the X-ray sources to lie beyond the search radius, ensuring that any matches with multiwavelength CTPs are purely coincidental.
-By comparing the distribution of \texttt{p\_any} values for both the original X-ray sample and the randoms, we can assess the impact of the prior by examining the two histograms in \cref{fig:2.3}.
-The figure shows how the \texttt{p\_any} value for the randoms is usually lower than for the real sample of X-ray sources, indicating that in a random position in the sky, there are no sources that have the same features of a typical X-ray emitters.
+To calibrate a reliable \texttt{p\_any} cut-off, we performed the {\tt NWAY} procedure (using the same prior) on a duplicate sample of the X-ray sources, referred to as `randoms'.
+These randoms were generated by displacing the positions of the X-ray sources to lie beyond the search radius, ensuring that any matches with multiwavelength CTPs are purely coincidental.
+By comparing the distribution of \texttt{p\_any} values for both the original X-ray sample and the randoms, we could assess the impact of the prior by examining the two histograms in \cref{fig:2.3}.
+The figure shows how the \texttt{p\_any} value for the randoms is usually lower than for the real sample of X-ray sources, indicating that in a random position in the sky, there are no sources that have the same features as a typical X-ray emitter.
 For the few sources for which \texttt{p\_any} remains high, either the prior was not representative enough, or, deeper data in the future will potentially reveal a fainter X-ray source.

-To further assess the impact of incorporating $P_{\textrm{X-ray}}$ into the {\tt NWAY} procedure, we compare the \texttt{p\_any} values as a function of the separation distance between the primary (X-ray) and secondary (multi-wavelength) sources. \Cref{fig:2.4} presents the separation between the 4XMM sources and the associated CTP in EDF-F as a function of \texttt{p\_any}.
-The sources with a higher probability of being correct also have a high probability of being X-ray emitters, even at larger separation, the latter being mostly smaller than 10\arcsec.
+To further assess the impact of incorporating $P_{\textrm{X-ray}}$ into the {\tt NWAY} procedure, we compared the \texttt{p\_any} values as a function of the separation distance between the primary (X-ray) and secondary (multi-wavelength) sources. \Cref{fig:2.4} presents the separation between the 4XMM sources and the associated CTP in EDF-F as a function of \texttt{p\_any}.
+The sources with a higher probability of being correct also have a high probability of being X-ray emitters, even at larger separations, the latter being mostly smaller than 10\arcsec.
 CTPs of little separation and low \texttt{p\_any} showcase scenarios of chance alignments where objects appear close but do not show significant $P_{\textrm{X-ray}}$.
-Next, we focus on evaluating the purity and completeness of the CTP samples based on how they are sub-selected.
-In this context, we define completeness as the cumulative fraction of sources with \texttt{p\_any} higher than a certain value and purity the fraction of sources with \texttt{p\_any} higher than the value in the random sample.
+Next, we focused on evaluating the purity and completeness of the CTP samples based on how they are sub-selected.
+In this context, we defined completeness as the cumulative fraction of sources with \texttt{p\_any} higher than a certain value and purity as the fraction of sources with \texttt{p\_any} higher than the value in the random sample.
 This gives a measure of how often the CTP in the real sample is associated to a CTP only by chance.